jochuang/jochuang/README.md

 <h2> Hi 👋 I'm Jo Huang ✨ </h2>

-<h4> 🌱 Full-Stack Software Engineer | Active Open Source Contributor 🌱 </h4>
+<h4> 🌱 Experienced Software Engineer | Active Open Source Contributor 🌱 </h4>
+ - Software engineer experienced in backend development, distributed computing, and cloud infrastructure<br>
+ - I'm passionate about designing and building scalable, performant systems, and I enjoy working with data and the cloud!<br>
+ - I have built a dozen of full-stack applications using a wide range of technologies spanning from React/TypeScript on the frontend to Java or Python on the backend<br>
- - I'm currently working on DataDoc, an open source developer tool that provides performance monitoring and load testing for an application<br>
+ - Inspired by my past experience in data center operations, I contributed to an open source developer tool, DataDoc, that provides performance monitoring and load testing for an application<br>
+ - I believe data observability and incident detection are at the core of building a robust, reliable system.
+A good developer tool would reduce the developer setup time to make observability more accessible to all applications<br>
- - Outside of work, you can find me rock climbing, hiking, long boarding, or building cool techs<br>
+ - Outside of work, you can find me rock climbing, hiking, skiing/snowboarding, or building cool techs<br>
  - Check out what I’m building right here on GitHub<br>

 <h3>🔗 Connect with Me</h3>